angular/material-adaptive/file-browser/README.md

 # Angular Material-Start (ES6 Tutorials)

+**Note: This demo is in-progress/unreleased.
+Not intended for reuse.**

 This branch contains the tutorial steps and processes used to implement the start-app shown below:

 ![material-starter-ux2](https://cloud.githubusercontent.com/assets/210413/6448551/70864488-c0e0-11e4-8767-c4e1e4c2f343.png)